mc0239/kumuluzee-go-samples/kumuluzee-go-config/README.md

 }
 ```

-Now that we have a running server, we can implement configuration lookup:
+Now that we have a running server, we can implement configuration lookup.
 First we need to initialize our configuration source:
 ```go
 // add to imports